Table of Contents

 Most dropper bottles contain 30 ml of solution.
 If you take a CBD 1000mg dropper bottle and fill the dropper, you will have 1 ml of solution which will contain about 33.3 mgs of CBD.
 If you fill half the dropper you will have about 16.7 mgs of CBD.
 You get it.
 I’ll review more of this in the CBD Dosing section.
 It is often recommended that you drip the CBD oil right under the tongue, or what is an administration of CBD referred to as sublingual.
 I have heard people say that dosing CBD oil sublingually is a shortcut to digestion.

 I have a pretty in-depth section later in this piece about cooking with CBD.
 It is one of the most popular ways for people to take CBD, but it can take a while for it to take effect.
 I also noted above that CBD oil will lose bioavailability when ingested rather than administering it sublingually or by vaping.
-The digestion process involves the food containing the CBD to first be broken down in the stomach, absorbed in the small intestine and then metabolized by our liver before it can reach affected areas.
+The digestion process involves the food containing the best CBD edibles to first be broken down in the stomach, absorbed in the small intestine and then metabolized by our liver before it can reach affected areas.
 Our body’s digestion system is a serious filter which will reduce the portion of CBD that actually makes it to affected areas.
 However, once a person enters into a rhythm when taking CBD by food, they can readily benefit from CBD through ingestion and it is probably healthier than smoking depending on the food you are eating.
 Remember, CBD is a health and wellness product which is most optimally used along with a healthy lifestyle.

 The concentrates you find in vape cartridges are a CBD oil.
 Vaping should have pretty immediate effects as the CBD can be absorbed quickly into the bloodstream through our lungs.
 However, many people look to avoid using their lungs as a delivery system for anything since the tissue is very sensitive and susceptible to many debilitating conditions and diseases.